This Policy illustrates New Lambton FC’s commitment to player development from Under 6 through to premier division teams.

 New Lambton FC supports implementation of the National Football Curriculum.
 The Curriculum distinguishes 6 Building Blocks, which aim to:

-- Instil a lifelong passion and love for football in young players
+- Instill a lifelong passion and love for football in young players

 - Create a real ‘football culture’ in Australia